-Firstly, you are required to pay within 6 months, which can be a pretty tall order in complicated estates, after that interest is payable.
+Firstly, you are required to pay within 6 months of the end of the month in which the death occured, which can be a pretty tall order in complicated estates, after that interest is payable.

-If the Inheritance Tax return is incorrect, there are penalties on top of the interest which can double the IHT bill, with the careless executor being personally liable for the penalty.
+If the Inheritance Tax return is incorrect, there are penalties on top of the interest which can double the IHT bill, with the careless executor being personally liable for a penalty.

 Inheritance Tax on death can usually be avoided

 Another interesting tax issue is that Capital Gains Tax is wiped out on death – otherwise gains could be taxed twice.
 So selling assets with taxable gains just before you die is a really bad idea – even if you won’t be liable for IHT, a nice tax free uplift is to be welcomed.